 During the project, design decision-makers will need to determine the best configuration to support the business processes that are being implemented.
 The decision-makers may want assistance from their consulting partner in determining what relevant functionality exists within the system and what the best path forward is to satisfy their business requirements.

-Below are some quick tips and tricks regarding functionality in the WMS module that will help optimize the business’ manufacturing and warehousing operations.
+Below are some quick tips and tricks regarding functionality in the Dynamics warehouse management module that will help optimize the business’ manufacturing and warehousing operations.

 - Define where raw materials will be consumed

 - Improved real-time visibility of on-hand inventory and where it is at that moment

 - Reduced reliance on tribal knowledge related to where raw material inventory will be or have been stored